 How to Store Almond Butter

 Store your almond butter in a mason jar or an airtight container for up to two weeks at room temperature.
-Store in the refrigerator for longer.
+Store in the refrigerator for up to 3 months.
 It will harden slightly in the fridge but still delicious!

 - Prep Time: 10 minutes